obenchekroun/JarvisPi/README.md

 > **Why `launcher.py` instead of `main.py` directly?**
 > PipeWire is a user-level service and may not be fully initialised when the system service starts. `launcher.py` polls `pactl list sources` until the USB microphone (`alsa_input.*`) appears, then shows a countdown on the display before handing off to `main.py` via `os.execv`.
 This eliminates the race condition where Porcupine starts with a non-functional audio source and only reacts to very loud sounds.

+#### per-user service manager
+If the service is running under the per-user service manager – which is only active when that user logs in, use `loginctl enable-linger pi` to make that user's service manager start on boot.

 ### 8. Run manually

 ```bash